yiruole/rootNtupleAnalyzerV2/README.md

 Also, the user can assign to each cut a level (0,1,2,3,4 ... n) and use the function `bool baseClass::passedAllOtherSameLevelCuts(const string& s);` to have the pass/failed info on all other cuts with the same level.

-[FIXME update this part] There are also cuts with level=-1.
+There are also "pre" cuts with level=-1.
 These cuts are not actually evaluated; the corresponding lines in the cut file (`config/cutFileExample.txt`) are used to pass values to the user code (such as fiducial region limits).
-The user can access these values (and also those of the cuts with level >= 0) by using these functions:
+The user can access these values by using these functions:
 ```
-double baseClass::getCutMinValue1(const string& s);
-double baseClass::getCutMaxValue1(const string& s);
-double baseClass::getCutMinValue2(const string& s);
-double baseClass::getCutMaxValue2(const string& s);
+float getPreCutValue1(const std::string& s);
+float getPreCutValue2(const std::string& s);
+float getPreCutValue3(const std::string& s);
+float getPreCutValue4(const std::string& s);
+std::string getPreCutString1(const std::string& s);
+std::string getPreCutString2(const std::string& s);
+std::string getPreCutString3(const std::string& s);
+std::string getPreCutString4(const std::string& s);
 ```
+Float values are string values are supported, as can be seen from the functions above.

 #### Automatic histograms for cuts

 The following histograms are generated for each cut variable with level >= 0: